hazelcast/hazelcast-cpp-client/README.md

 # TLS Feature

-Note: This is a Hazelcast IMDG Enterprise feature.
+*Note: This is a Hazelcast IMDG Enterprise feature.
+You need to provide compile flag -DHZ_BUILD_WITH_SSL when compiling since TLS feature depends on openssl library.

 You can encrypt all the communication between the client and the cluster using this feature.
 It requires the openssl development library installed in your development environment.
 You need to enable the SSL config in client network config.
 Furthermore, you should specify a correct path to the CA verification file for the trusted server.
 This path can be relative to the executable working directory.
 You can set the protocol type.
 The default protocol is TLSv1.2.
 The SSL config also lets you set the cipher suite to be used.